 Drexel-Main to Broad-Preliminary work is complete.
-The water main, storm and sanitary work will begin in early October.
+The water main, storm, and sanitary work is underway.
 The project will include water line replacement, storm line improvements, and asphalt resurfacing.
-This will be a joint project between the City and ODOT.
+This is a joint project between the City and ODOT.